Changelog

 - Removed the

-telemetry plugin to resolve a persistent build error related to its OpenTelemetry sub-dependencies.
+@genkit-ai/firebasetelemetry plugin to resolve a persistent build error related to its OpenTelemetry sub-dependencies.
 This does not affect core Firebase features like Auth or Firestore. - Removed OpenTelemetry dependencies (

-) to simplify the project's dependency tree, as they were not essential for core functionality. - Removed the
+@opentelemetry/api,@opentelemetry/exporter-jaeger,@opentelemetry/sdk-node,@opentelemetry/winston-transport) to simplify the project's dependency tree, as they were not essential for core functionality. - Removed the

-script, as it was part of a failed attempt to resolve build issues.
+patch-packagedependency and its associatedpostinstallscript, as it was part of a failed attempt to resolve build issues.

 Fixed